magiruuvelvet/OTPGen/README.md

 <br>

-> This application is still in development, but already somewhat usable.
+> This application is still in development, but the only missing mandatory bit is HOTP
+> in the GUI.
+The counter isn't increased at all right now.
+If you don't need HOTP than
+> this application is stable enough already for production use.

 <br>